IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 }
 ```

-Next, click the `Run this Action` button to test the action directly from within your browser.
+Next, click the `Save` button and the `Invoke` button to test the action directly from within your browser.
-Before being able to run your action you need to make it live, hence click the `Make It Live` button when being prompted to do so.
-Afterwards click the `Run with this Value` button.

 Notice that you do not need to specify any *JSON* input as the action is not expecting any parameters to be handed over.